 If you are required to extend your visa you will need to contact the Global Student Advisory Service who will arrange a visa extension appointment.
 You will also be advised which supporting documents you will be required to prepare and submit with your visa application.
 You will be asked to provide these documents so that they can be checked that they meet UKVI's regulations.

-We would highly recommend that you read through the Tier 4 Policy guidance carefully before attending your visa extension appointment to ensure you understand what is required of you.
+We would highly recommend that you read through the Student Visa Policy guidance carefully before attending your visa extension appointment to ensure you understand what is required of you.

 Which documents will I need to apply for a visa extension?

 Passport(s) - You will need to submit your current passport plus any old passports that contain visas relating to your current stay in the UK